What capital allowances can I claim?

 Writing down allowances are pro-rated to the length of the period of accounts.
 So if a 15 month period of accounts is prepared (say, at the start of trading), writing down allowances are 15/12 of the usual amounts.

 These items only attract a writing down allowance at 8% each year.
 The main items in this pool will be long life assets or cars with higher carbon dioxide (CO2) emissions.

-We are still in a transitional period as far as cars are concerned with the Government using capital allowances to try and encourage more environmentally friendly cars.
+The Government continues to use capital allowances to try and encourage the use of more environmentally friendly cars.
 Broadly new cars with very low CO2 emissions will attract a full 100% allowance; cars with high CO2 emissions will be placed in the special rate pool and other cars will fall into the general pool.
 Any car that you use privately will be placed in a separate pool as allowances will be restricted by the amount of private use you have.

 If you purchase an asset but have already used up your annual investment allowance for the period or the asset does not qualify for AIA, it will need to be added to the main capital allowances pool.

-Look at the example with Cedric again.
-Now assume that in 2015/16 he buys assets that use up his annual investment allowance, leaving £12,000 to be added to the general pool.
+Look at the example above with Cedric again.
+Now assume that in 2016/17 he buys assets that use up his annual investment allowance, leaving £12,000 to be added to the general pool.
 His capital allowances computation for the general pool would be as follows: